 Arthroscopic Microdiscectomy (AMD)

 A tissue graft taken from the patient and used in another place for fusion in the same patient.
 Typically, in spine surgery, bone is taken from the patient’s iliac crest (part of the pelvis) or taken from the area already being operated on and is moved to the area where fusion is desired.

-A class or course in body mechanics, includes proper lifting techniques and back care aimed at prevention of back pain.
+A class or course in body mechanics includes proper lifting techniques and back care aimed at the prevention of back pain.

 The use of auditory and visual signals reflecting a patient’s muscular activity to allow the patient to facilitate or extinguish a muscle action.
 In patients with low back pain, the objective is to reduce pain by reducing muscle tension.